fagan2888/OstiDataTutorial/README.md

 # OstiDataTutorial
-This is a tutorial for extracting metadata from OSTI's XML service, cleaning it, incorporating it into catalog records.
+This is a tutorial for extracting metadata from OSTI's XML service, cleaning it, and either creating new records or using the metadata to enhance your current records.

 ##Why have you created this?